jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 {{< /details >}}

-It's an easy-to-remember approximation that gives results that are accurate enough for most financial calculations (especially with rates between 6% and 10%).
+It's an **easy-to-remember approximation** that gives results that are accurate enough for most financial calculations (especially with rates between 6% and 10%).

-If you divide 72 by the interest rate in percentage terms, you get a good estimate for the doubling time.
+If you divide 72 by the interest rate in percentage terms, you get a good **estimate for the doubling time**.

 For example:
 - At a 6% return: \( 72 \div 6 = 12 \) years to double.